iExecBlockchainComputing/documentation-protocol/for-developers/confidential-computing/create-your-first-tdx-app.md

 In this tutorial, you will learn how to build and run a Confidential Computing application with the TDX framework.

-::: warning
+::: info

-⚠️ **Experimental Feature – TDX Testbed Access This TDX-powered workerpool is not a production environment.
-It is an early-access testbed for selected builders.
-Please note:**

-- ❌ No guaranteed uptime or availability
-- 🔓 Secrets may be lost or leaked
+**Request access to the experimental feature**

+- The TDX-powered workerpool is currently in a development environment and not intended for production use.
-- 🔄 Service may change or be discontinued at any time
+- Expect occasional instability or incomplete features.
+Service is subject to change or discontinuation

-**Use at your own risk.** Your feedback is essential — help us improve by sharing insights on the documentation, tooling, app performance, and your overall experience.
+- Development environment only - do not share sensitive data or secrets.
+- Please share any bug reports, suggestions for improvement, or general feedback on your experience.
+- To request early access, please [contact us](../../help/contact-us.md)

 :::